When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • A plastic fly swatter, spatula, or a similar item for each child.

-Write some of the common sight words, or words with which your child is struggling, on pieces of paper.
-Make them large enough to see at a distance.
+Write some of the common sight words, or words your child is struggling with, on pieces of paper.
+Make them large enough to see from a distance.

 Place the words around the room, the yard, or even the park on a good weather day.